 5. Keeping children safe online

 Please note that the BookTrust website sometimes links to third party sites, including YouTube, so children should not use the site unsupervised.

 You can find out more about parental control settings on YouTube here.

 6. Reviewing books

-We’re unable to review books that are either self-published, independently published in a situation where the owner of the publishing company is also the only author published by that company, or not widely available in a variety of bookshops, websites and library wholesalers in the UK.
-When we say commercially published, we mean published and printed via UK commercial publishers of children’s books such as Quarto, Puffin, Hachette, Little Tiger, etc.
+We are afraid that it’s our policy not to review books that are either self-published, independently published in a situation where the owner of the publishing company is also the only author published by that company, or not widely available in a variety of bookshops, websites and library wholesalers in the UK.
+When we say commercially published, we mean published and printed via UK commercial publishers of children’s books such as Quarto, Puffin, Hachette, Little Tiger, Lantana, Tiny Owl etc.

 As we are recommending books to parents, teachers and librarians, we need to ensure that books are readily available for them to find in shops and in libraries.
 Additionally, commercially published books are worked on by editors, designers and illustrators as well as authors to ensure that their quality and suitability for children is of a very high standard.
 With the great numbers of commercially published books for children published every year, we find that we do not have capacity to consider self-published ones too.